 The Fund’s argument treated all damages together—as a class—and did not make the distinction between the recoverability of any one item.
 In Brown, the Court declared, “[A]ttorney fees, probate administration costs, and litigation costs are compensatory damages that remedy actual pecuniary losses [emphasis added].
 Therefore, we find no compelling reason why these damages should not be allowed.”

 The Fund did not contest that the decedent’s parents suffered a pecuniary loss from the loss of her love and companionship but instead argued that “[s]uch damages are categorically unavailable under the Adult Wrongful Death statute.”
 The majority disagreed and stated: “[L]oss of services, when proved, would constitute a pecuniary loss of the type contemplated by the AWDS.”

 Experienced Wrongful Death Lawyers

 The sudden loss of a loved one due to the negligence of another requires a firm grasp of the law and legal skill.
-Charlie Ward of Ward & Ward Law Firm is experienced in Wrongful Death Claims.
+Indianapolis, IN wrongful death lawyer Charlie Ward of Ward & Ward Law Firm is experienced in Wrongful Death Claims.
 If you have suffered a loss of a loved one from an accident or a medical providers negligence, and would like to discuss a wrongful death claim, call Charlie Ward for a free consultation today.